microsoft/qsharp-verifier/README.md

 ## Demo

 You can convert the [Examples.qs](qstar/examples/Examples.qs) file into Q\* instruction trees by running `dotnet build` from the `qstar/examples` directory.
+This will produce an F* file in `qstar/examples/obj/QStar`.
 A prettified excerpt from the output is in [Demo.fst](qstar/examples/Demo.fst).
-You should be able to type check this file in F*, indicating that our Q# definitions satisfy basic well-formedness properties.
+You should be able to typecheck this file in F* (e.g., by copying it into the `qstar/src` directory and running `make`), indicating that our Q# definitions satisfy basic well-formedness properties.
 Proofs about the semantics of the example programs are in [DemoProofs.fst](qstar/examples/DemoProofs.fst).

 ## Contributing